plotly/plotly.py/doc/python/tile-county-choropleth.md

 The GeoJSON data is passed to the `geojson` argument, and the data is passed into the `color` argument of `px.choropleth_map` (`z` if using `graph_objects`), in the same order as the IDs are passed into the `location` argument.

+!!! note

-**Note** the `geojson` attribute can also be the URL to a GeoJSON file, which can speed up map rendering in certain cases.
+    The `geojson` attribute can also be the URL to a GeoJSON file, which can speed up map rendering in certain cases.

 #### GeoJSON with `feature.id`